-- (B) Seed, lime and fertilizer purchased by sod producers are exempt from sales tax if the sod is ultimately sold at retail. - (C) Purchases of machinery and equipment by sod producers are exempt if the sod is grown to be sold ultimately at retail. - (D) Purchases of seed, fertilizer and limestone are not exempt if the sod is grown for use by an integrated producer in its capacity as a contractor. - (5) Example: The sod producer grows, harvests and sells sod to installers.
+- (A) Retail sales to organizations exempt pursuant to section 144.030.2(19), (20) and (22), RSMo, including governmental agencies, are exempt from tax if the purchases are billed to and paid by the exempt entity and not by the contractor. - (B) Seed, lime and fertilizer purchased by sod producers are exempt from sales tax if the sod is ultimately sold at retail. - (C) Purchases of machinery and equipment by sod producers are exempt if the sod is grown to be sold ultimately at retail. - (D) Purchases of seed, fertilizer and limestone are not exempt if the sod is grown for use by an integrated producer in its capacity as a contractor. - (5) Example: The sod producer grows, harvests and sells sod to installers.
 Terms are free on board (FOB) the farm and delivery charges to installers' worksites are separately stated.
 Producer invoices installer for two thousand (2,000) yards of sod at fifty-five cents (55¢) per square yard and separately charges fifty dollars (\$50) for delivery.
-Sales tax is due at the appropriate rate on receipts of one thousand one hundred dollars (\$1,100) $(2,000 \times 55 \phi)$. - (6) Example: The sod producer sells sod to harvester who harvests sod and resells the sod to installers.
+Sales tax is due at the appropriate rate on receipts of one thousand one hundred dollars (\$1,100) $(2,000 \times 55¢)$. - (6) Example: The sod producer sells sod to harvester who harvests sod and resells the sod to installers.
 Harvester furnishes sod producer an Exemption for Resale Certificate.
 Sod producer does not collect sales tax from harvester.
 Harvester charges sales tax on gross amount of the sales price to this customer.
-If harvester purchases two thousand (2,000) square yards of sod from sod producer at thirty cents (30φ) per square yard and sells it to installers for sixty cents (60φ) per square yard, sales tax is due on the one thousand two hundred dollars (\$1,200) $(2,000\times60\phi)$ of receipts.
+If harvester purchases two thousand (2,000) square yards of sod from sod producer at thirty cents (30¢) per square yard and sells it to installers for sixty cents (60¢) per square yard, sales tax is due on the one thousand two hundred dollars (\$1,200) (2,000 \times 60¢) of receipts.
 Delivery charges, if separately stated, are not taxable. - (7) Example: Installer purchases two thousand (2,000) square yards of sod FOB the farm from sod producer.
-Installer has agreed with its customer to sell customer sod for fifty-five cents $(55\,\rlap/e)$ per square yard and separately agreed to install the sod for fifteen cents $(15\,\rlap/e)$ per square yard.
-Installer should provide sod producer with a Certificate of Exemption for Resale and charge sales tax to its customer on one thousand one hundred dollars (\$1,100) at the appropriate rate. - (8) Example: Installer purchases two thousand (2,000) square yards of sod as personal property from producer for thirty cents $(30 \ensuremath{\wp})$ per square yard.
+Installer has agreed with its customer to sell customer sod for fifty-five cents (55φ) per square yard and separately agreed to install the sod for fifteen cents (15φ) per square yard.
+Installer should provide sod producer with a Certificate of Exemption for Resale and charge sales tax to its customer on one thousand one hundred dollars (\$1,100) at the appropriate rate. - (8) Example: Installer purchases two thousand (2,000) square yards of sod as personal property from producer for thirty cents (30¢) per square yard.
 Installer contracts separately with a harvester for cutting and delivery of sod for twenty cents (20) per square yard.
 Installer contracts with his/her customer for installation of sod at eighty cents (80φ) per square yard.
 Producer should collect sales tax from installer at the appropriate rate on six hundred dollars (\$600) ($2,000 \times 30\phi$) of receipts.